The Crisis Threatening Traditional Values In The Martial Arts

 On the other hand, we’re not going to be abandoning our member’s core values just to make a buck; that’s because we’re here to serve our members and to help them preserve the integrity of the industry.

-My ultimate goal is to run an organization that is progressive enough to stay ahead of trends, while still staying true to the martial arts industry’s traditional roots.
+My ultimate goal is to run a martial arts business coaching program that is progressive enough to stay ahead of trends, while still staying true to the martial arts industry’s traditional roots.

-However, 400 – 500 like-minded martial artists banded together can accomplish a great deal with regards to preserving a legacy for generations to come.
-That’s my vision, and if you’d like to be a part of it I invite you to join us to be a part of that vision.
+However, even 40 or 50 like-minded martial artists banded together can accomplish a great deal with regards to preserving a legacy for generations to come.

-Now That You Know How MASAI Came About…
+Now That You Know How This Coaching Program Came About…

-And in case you’re curious, I’m not asking for much with regards to membership fees (less than the cost of a cup of coffee from your local convenience store each day).
-And that’s despite the fact that I’ve been told over and over again to raise the membership fees to double, triple, or more that what we’re charging.
+And in case you’re curious, I’m not asking for much with regards to membership fees.
+And that’s despite the fact that I’ve been told over and over again that other coaching programs are four or five times as much.

 But, I want the site to be accessible to all martial arts instructors, even those who are just starting out.
 And let me be honest about this – we can still deliver quite a lot with regards to business guidance and information, marketing and advertising assistance, and ongoing daily support without charging an arm and a leg for membership.